thewaspcat/qa-portfolio/docs/index.md

 # QA Portfolio by Marta Czarnecka

-Welcome to my **Quality Assurance portfolio**, which showcases both my konwledge in manual test case design and my skills in test automation.
+Welcome to my **Quality Assurance portfolio**, which showcases both my konwledge in manual software testing and my skills in test automation.

 This portfolio demonstrates:
+- Methodical approach to structuring test cases
-- Methodical test case structures in compliance with the official international requirements for software testing documentation <br> (ISO/IEC 29119/ISTQB),  **enhanced** with details for automation readiness)
+- Compliance with the official international requirements for software testing documentation (ISO/IEC 29119/ISTQB), **enhanced** with details for automation readiness)
-- Automated test scripts aligned with manual test cases for traceability.
+- Full alignment between manual test cases and automated test scripts for maximum traceability.
 - Industry-standard practices for test design, execution and maintainability.

 ---